 Mentok Guest House

 Good spacious, neat, and carpeted rooms with a great view of the lake.
-Washrooms are western-style however shared which is a drawback for some people.
+Washrooms are Western-style however shared which is a drawback for some people.
 Food is basic but delicious.
 The tariff would be between Rs.
-800 – Rs.1000.
+1500 to Rs.
+2500.

 Also Read: Clothes for Ladakh Trip – What to Pack